Music of Senegal: 1990s to the present

-Into the 1990s, Thione Seck, a griot descended from those of Lat Dior, the king of Kayor, arose to solo stardome from Orchestra Baobab, eventually forming his own band called Raam Daan (crawl slowly towards your goal).
+Into the 1990s, Thione Seck, a griot descended from those of Lat Dior, the king of Kayor, arose to solo stardom from Orchestra Baobab, eventually forming his own band called Raam Daan (crawl slowly towards your goal).
 He used electric instruments on many popular releases, especially Diongoma and Demb.
 The same period saw the rise of Ismael Lô, a member of Super Diamono, who had major hits, including "Attaya", "Ceddo" and "Jele bi".

 Baaba Maal is another popular Senegalese singer.
 He is from Podor and won a scholarship to study music in Paris.
 After returning, he studied traditional music with his blind guitarist and family griot, Mansour Seck, and began performing with the band Daande Lenol.
 His Djam Leelii, recorded in 1984, became a critical sensation in the United Kingdom after it was released there in 1989.
 Maal's fusions continued into the next decade, with his Firin' in Fouta (1994) album, which used ragga, salsa and Breton harp music to create a popular sound that launched the careers of Positive Black Soul, a group of rappers, and also led to the formation of the Afro-Celt Sound System.
 His fusion tendencies continued on 1998's Nomad Soul, which featured Brian Eno as one of seven producers.

 Though female performers were achieving popular breakthroughs elsewhere in West Africa, Senegalese women had few opportunities before the 1990s.
 The first international release by a woman was "Cheikh Anta Mbacke" (1989) by Kiné Lam.
 The song's success led to a string of female performers, including Fatou Guewel, Madiodio Gning, Daro Mbaye and Khar Mbaye Madiaga.
 Lam, however, remained perhaps the most influential female musician of the 1990s, creating a modernized version of sabar ak xalam ensembles by adding bass guitar and synthesizer with 1993's Sunu Thiossane.
 The release of Fatou Guewel's CD entitled 'Fatou' in 1998 was significantly influential for Mbalax; this is also the case with her band 'Groupe Sope Noreyni'.